jdavis/jdavis.github.com/_posts/2013-08-31-never-save-anything-for-the-swim-back.md

 status or the color of one's skin, discrimination is based on genes.
 Those with superior genes rule the world and get all the opportunities.

-The main character, Vincent Freeman, is not born a "natural" birth.
+The main character, Vincent Freeman, is born the natural way to us but unnatural to them.
 This isn't common practice because of how advanced genetics has become.
 Instead, parents select the best possible child of any desired gender based on the genes of the parents.

 Gone are the days of poor eyesight, baldness, mental problems, birth defects, and anything else that doesn't give the child the "best possible chance."
 After